switch (ch)

 ++count;

-if (valid(ch))
+}if (valid(ch))

-).
+++count;++count) over postfix (count++).
+The same goes for the decrement operators (--).
 If their return value is ignored, don't use postfix operators at all.

-is not a problem: the compiler is free to optimize i++
+for (int i = 0; i < end; i++) is not a problem: the compiler is free to optimize i++ into ++i here.

-of a reference binds tighter to the variable name than to the type.
-We don't like multiple definitions with the same type, but in int* ipt, num;
+* of a pointer or the & of a reference binds tighter to the variable name than to the type.
+We don't like multiple definitions with the same type, but in int* ipt, num; num would be an int, not a pointer.
+So make it int *ipt;elses after returns, entirely unused variables.
+Please make your code shorter by removing the superfluous part.

-.
+computeTheLengthOfAStringThatIsPassedAsArgument.
 Try to capture the essence of the identifier's meaning in a short name.
 E.g., use 'length' instead.
 The function's argument already suggests that its length will be computed.